UIMSolutions/uim/oop/uim/oop/errors/README.md

   log - bool - If true, exceptions and their stack traces are logged to Cake\Log\Log.

   skipLog - Array - An array of exception class names that should not be logged.
-This is useful for removing NotFoundExceptions or other common but uninteresting log messages.
+This is useful for removing NotFounUimExceptions or other common but uninteresting log messages.

   extraFatalErrorMemory – int – Set the number of megabytes to increase the memory limit when a fatal error occurs.
 This gives scope for full logging or error handling.